plblum/jivs/planning/Design Jivs-DOM.md

 ## D09 Dispatcher Service and Callback Attachment

-`IDomDispatcherService` is configured during application setup.
+`IDispatcherService` is configured during application setup.
 Each category is expected to have at most one registered factory.
 The service does not retain dispatcher instances as a registry.
 It creates dispatchers and attaches composed callbacks to the corresponding `ValueHostsManagerConfig` callback hooks.

 There are four dispatcher categories: